-Environmental Photography depicts the subject in their environment be that a work, leisure, social or family one.
+Environmental Photography depicts the subject in their environment – work, leisure, social or family.
 They are often shown as doing something, a teacher in a classroom, an artist in a studio, a child in a playground.

 Four approaches to Photographic Portraiture

 Candid Photography is where people are photographed without their knowledge going about their daily business.

 Whilst this approach taken by the paparazzi is criticised and frowned upon for obvious reasons, less invasive and exploitative candid photography has given the world superb and important images of people in various situations and places over the last century.

 As with environmental photography, candid photography is important as a historical source of information about people.

 The Creative Approach is where digital manipulation is brought to bear to produce wonderful pictures of people.
 It is a major form of portraiture as these techniques become more widely understood and used.